The Architecture of Neural Networks

 Christian Szegdy form Google, started a quest to find a method which reduces the computational demand of deep neural networks thus creating the GoogLeNet, the first of its kind inception architecture.

 In the Fall of 2014, when Christian Szegedy created GoogLeNet deep learning models became very useful for categorizing the content of images and video frames.
 Even the most ardent skeptics conceded that Deep Learning and neural nets are here to stay.
-Since these techniques were very useful to internet giants such as Google, they became interested in efficient and wide allocation of architectures on their servers.
+Since these techniques were very useful to internet giants such as Google, they became interested in the efficient and wide allocation of architectures on their servers.

 Christian Szegedy’s goal was to reduce the computational demand of deep neural nets, yet at the same time retaining state-of-the-art performance, or at the very least keeping the computational cost at the current level.
 With this goal in mind, he and his team created the Inception module: